 We recognise that there is much more to do.

-You can find minutes of many of our meetings with the trade unions on StaffNet, so you can be fully informed of what is happening.
+You can find minutes of our meetings with the trade unions on StaffNet, so you can be fully informed of what is happening.